 1. Mortar Type and Formulation

 Not all mortar is the same, and not all brick takes the same mortar.
 Per ASTM C270, the standard specification for mortar in unit masonry, the primary residential mortar types are N, S, and O, each with a different compressive strength and flexibility profile.
-Type N, with a compressive strength of approximately 750 PSI, is appropriate for above-grade exterior walls and the most common type used in residential tuckpointing across Chicagoland.
-Type S, at 1,800 PSI, is specified for at or below-grade applications and high-lateral-load conditions.
-Type O, at 350 PSI, is used in above-grade non-load-bearing interior applications.
+Type N has a minimum compressive strength of 750 PSI and is appropriate for above-grade exterior walls on most residential tuckpointing work across Chicagoland.
+Type S, at 1,800 PSI minimum, is specified for at or below-grade applications and high-lateral-load conditions.
+Type O, at 350 PSI minimum, is correct for soft historic brick above grade where the mortar must remain flexible.

 The critical rule: mortar must be softer than the brick it contacts.
-Applying a mortar that is harder than the brick forces stress into the brick face rather than into the mortar joint, causing spalling.
-This is one of the most common and most expensive errors made by contractors who do not understand the material science.
-Matching mortar type to brick type is not optional.
+Applying mortar harder than the brick forces stress into the brick face rather than into the joint, causing spalling.
+This is one of the most common and expensive errors made by contractors who do not understand the material science.

-Beyond type, mortar color matching requires a custom formulation specific to your home.
-As discussed in our guide to mortar color matching in tuckpointing, the color of your mortar is determined by cement type, sand source, lime content, and pigment ratio.
+Beyond type, color matching requires custom formulation specific to your home.
+The color of your mortar is determined by cement type, sand source, lime content, and pigment ratio.
 Custom formulation costs more than generic pre-mixed mortar.
-It also produces a result that is actually correct.
+For a deeper look at mortar selection in the context of a full tuckpointing job, see our complete guide to tuckpointing in Illinois.

 2. Access and Height

 First-story walls are accessible from the ground or short ladders.
 Work is faster, safer, and cheaper to set up.
-Second-story walls require staging, scaffolding, or a lift, all of which add equipment cost, setup time, and OSHA-compliant fall protection requirements.
-Chimneys above a single-story roofline and high parapets add the same cost.
+Second-story walls require staging, scaffolding, or a lift, all of which add equipment cost, setup time, and fall-protection requirements.
+Chimneys above a single-story roofline and high parapets carry the same premium.

 3. Joint Depth and Grinding Difficulty

-BIA Technical Note 8B specifies that effective tuckpointing requires removing existing mortar to a minimum depth of 3/4 inch before repacking.
+BIA Technical Note 7B specifies that effective tuckpointing requires removing existing mortar to a minimum depth of 3/4 inch before repacking.
 Shallow grinding produces mortar that cannot bond adequately to the joint walls and fails prematurely.
-Three-quarter inch is the minimum.
-We typically grind to 1 inch on exterior applications in high-exposure areas because the bond surface area matters in a climate that produces 80 to 100 freeze-thaw cycles per winter.
+Three-quarters of an inch is the minimum.
+We typically grind to 1 inch on exterior applications in high-exposure areas because bond surface area matters in a climate that produces dozens of freeze-thaw cycles each winter across the Great Lakes region.

 4. Brick Replacement Scope

 Brick repair alongside tuckpointing adds cost in direct proportion to how many bricks need replacement.
 Spalled, cracked, or structurally compromised brick cannot be corrected by tuckpointing alone.
-The brick must come out and a replacement must be set and mortared.
+The brick must come out, a replacement must be set and mortared, and the surrounding joints dressed.

-A tuckpointing project where 5% of the brick needs replacement is priced differently than one where 15% of the brick needs replacement.
+A tuckpointing project where 5% of the brick needs replacement prices differently than one where 15% does.
 Any estimate that does not identify brick condition and quantify replacement scope before quoting a total price is incomplete.
+For the full decision logic on when replacement is warranted over tuckpointing, see Brick Replacement vs Tuckpointing: Which You Need.

 What a Fair Estimate Looks Like

 A written estimate that does not itemize is not an estimate.
-It is a number.
-Here is what a professional tuckpointing estimate should contain:
+Here is what a professional tuckpointing estimate must contain.

 Required Line Items

 Linear footage by section.
-Not “full home tuckpointing” as a single line.
-Each elevation or section listed with the measured footage.
-This is how you verify scope and compare bids on an apples-to-apples basis.
+Each elevation or section listed with measured footage, not “full home tuckpointing” as a single line.
+This is how you verify scope and compare bids.

 Mortar specification.
-Mortar type per ASTM C270, cement type (gray or white Portland), and notation that color matching will be performed with a test patch before full production.
+Mortar type per ASTM C270, cement type (gray or white Portland), and notation that color matching will be performed with a test patch before full production begins.

 Joint preparation depth.
-Three-quarter inch minimum stated explicitly.
+Three-quarters inch minimum stated explicitly.
 If a contractor’s estimate does not mention joint preparation depth, ask.
 The answer will tell you something.

 Brick replacement count and unit price.
 If brick replacement is in scope, the estimate should state the number of bricks anticipated, the unit price per brick, and what triggers a change order if the actual count exceeds the estimate.